-We show how FNF stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Specialty Insurance industry.
+We show how FNF stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Property and Casualty Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.